scottcolfer/scottcolfer.github.io/_posts/2017-01-30-register-product-manager.md

 # Register Product Manager

-**Ministry of Justice Digital needs an interim Senior Product Manager for our Information Register to start asap and can offer:**
+**Ministry of Justice Digital needs an interim Senior Product Manager for our Register of Information and Technology to start asap and can offer:**

 - **£450-£550 per day**
 - **a chance to work with a truly agile, empowered and co-located team of specialists at the top of their game.**